 In the event that you become too sick to care for your animal, having a preparedness plan is essential.
 Some steps to take include:

-Pets should have proper identification: a collar with ID tag and a microchip with current, up-to-date contact information.
+Pets should have proper identification: a collar with ID tag and a registered microchip with current, up-to-date contact information.

 An Emergency Boarding grant program, supported by a generous donation from Purina-RedRover’s Purple Leash Project, is now available to help animals belonging to owners who are hospitalized due to COVID-19.

 Grants will cover up to two weeks of boarding while the owner is being treated.
 Applicants must: contact area boarding facilities to find reasonably priced options; ensure boarding is through a business and not an individual; provide a written estimate and final invoice; obtain the owner’s permission if someone else submits the application; and provide updates on the pet owner’s condition.